fanxyuyu/DoyleBot/README.md

   - slap: slaps another user
   - pat: pats another user

-  *if you use any of those commands with this bot itself or another bot it shows unique responses*
+  *if you use any of the anime commands with this bot itself or another bot it shows unique responses*